CFA Level 2 is often cited as the most difficult CFA level to handle, although the debate rages on 🙂

-I somehow managed to do this years ago whilst working full time.
+I somehow managed to pass Level 2 exam years go whilst working full time.

-So here’s a detailed guide of my Level 2 study strategy with some useful tips and insights for your Level 2 preparation.
+So here’s my CFA Level 2 study guide with some useful tips and insights for your CFA Level 2 preparation.

 - What Are Level 2 Historical Pass Rates Like?

-- How Many Hours I Need To Study for CFA Level 2?
+- How many hours do I need to study for CFA Level 2?

 While similar to Level 1 in covering 10 broad topics of investment analysis and ethics, the real challenge in Level 2 is to be able to apply those knowledge more thoroughly and accurately under time pressure.